J-Wengler/NLP_Paper/manuscript.md

 ## Introduction {.page_break_before}

-#I'm not sure the best way to bring up that other paper
 Natural Language Processing is computational technique that allows computers to process human language [@doi:10.1136/amiajnl-2011-000464].
 In the past, Natural Language Processing has been used in several biomedical applications such as concept extraction, electronic health record analysis, and text mining. [@doi:10.1093/bioinformatics/btz682; @doi:10.1186/s12911-020-01352-2; @doi:10.1007/s40264-018-0762-z].
 However there